 With advancements in technology supporting enterprise mobility, the business world has been steadily moving away from tethering employees to their desks in physical offices and COVID-19 certainly accelerated the shift.
 Fast and reliable connectivity delivered through 5G and SD-WAN topography as well as applications such as UCaaS allow businesses to support their people to work productively from anywhere.
 They provide access to enterprise applications in a secure and reliable way – at scale.

-As the bushfire crisis and global pandemic unfolded this year, businesses that had already invested in upgrading their business communications infrastructure with these technologies were ready to turn on a dime.
+As the bushfire crisis and global pandemic unfolded last year, businesses that had already invested in upgrading their business communications infrastructure with these technologies were ready to turn on a dime.
 Being prepared for the unprecedented with reliable and scalable architecture and applications empowered them with the flexibility to adapt.
 Bolstered by adaptive connectivity, they pivoted, keeping their businesses ticking over and their people productive and gainfully employed.

 Key components of adaptive connectivity

 Being prepared for the unprecedented and having the flexibility to be agile with adaptive connectivity includes the following components:

 A single solution supporting everything from instant chat and messaging, to SMS, presence, and voice, web and video conferencing.
 Residing in the cloud, UCaaS is more available and easier to manage than premises-based systems.
 UCaaS also eliminates the need to buy IT infrastructure or hire IT resources.
 Cloud service providers take care of all that for a fee either charged monthly or annually.
 Another advantage is there’s no need to resource an in-house IT team for internal maintenance.
 Instead, your communication environment is managed by a team elsewhere.